Murray, Young lead Hawks past Rockets - TSN.ca

 TIP-INS

 Rockets: Another first-round pick, Tari Eason, had eight points and seven assists in 15 minutes off the bench. ...
+Houston outrebounded the Hawks 54-38. ...
 Daishen Nix (sore back), Jae-Sean Tate (left ankle soreness) and rookie TyTy Washington (left knee sprain) were not available for the start of the regular season.

 UP NEXT